AdaptiveMind · Studio · Singh

 An engineer designing a gearbox does not start by listing the things the gearbox should do.
 They start with the loads, the temperatures, the bearings, the failure modes.
 The features come later, because the failure modes determine which features can survive contact with the world.

 Singh writes software the same way.
-Before the first line of implementation, the surfaces where the system can break get mapped — invalid input, dropped messages, retried calls, corrupted state — and the structural integrity is designed to absorb them.
-Standard data shapes (JSON envelopes with explicit schemas) are the digital equivalent of standard machine parts: a 30 mm bolt fits any 30 mm thread anywhere in the plant.
-Heterogeneous data has to be ground to spec before it enters the kinematic chain.
+Before the first line of code, the places where the system can break get mapped - invalid input, dropped messages, retried calls, corrupted state - and the design absorbs them.
+Standard data shapes are the digital version of standard parts.
+A 30 mm bolt fits any 30 mm thread anywhere in the plant.
+Anything irregular has to be cleaned up before it enters the assembly.

 P/03